 (CNN) — People from all over the world descend upon Budapest each year, with the Hungarian capital's unique drinking venues acting as one of its top draws.

 There are plenty of stand out watering holes dotted right across the city, with the 6th district boasting some of the best bars, pubs and clubs in Europe.

 From ruin bars and bistros, to high-end bars and rooftop venues, there's something for everyone.

 We've put together an ultimate guide to the best bars in Budapest to help you narrow it down...

-(CNN) — It's funny they call them ruin bars because for their founders it's generally led to good fortune.
+It's funny that they call them "ruin bars" -- because for their founders, the venues generally lead to good fortune.

 Derelict buildings and unused outdoor spaces have been transformed into friendly, pleasingly chaotic bars where you can still get a large beer for less than $2.

 Szimpla Kert was the city's first Budapest ruin bar -- and remains iconic.